-The University wants to make sure that any Nebraskan who wants to get a college education can by offering the Nebraska Promise program that covers undergraduate tuition at the University of Nebraska for students who meet academic qualifications and have a family income of $60,000 or less (Adjusted Gross Income or AGI) or are Pell Grant-eligible.
+The University wants to make sure that any Nebraskan who wants to get a college education can afford to do so by offering the Nebraska Promise program that covers undergraduate tuition at the University of Nebraska for students who meet academic qualifications and have a family income of $60,000 or less (Adjusted Gross Income or AGI) or are Pell Grant-eligible.
 File your FAFSA by April 1 each year to be considered and visit our Nebraska Promise FAQs page for more information.

 In March 2020, Congress enacted the Coronavirus Aid Relief and Economic Security Act (CARES Act), which was signed into law.
 For more information about the CARES Act and the University of Nebraska, visit nebraska.edu/CARES.
 For information on how the University of Nebraska-Lincoln distributed the fund to UNL and NCTA students, visit https://financialaid.unl.edu/federal-cares-act.